As much as you may want to create a haven, 3 common obstacles may be in your way.

 Peruse Pinterest and see what rooms stick out to you.
 Check out home interior design books from the library.
 What styles resonate with you?
 Which colors catch your attention?
 How can you copy certain window coverings or furniture?
 What accessories fit your personality the best?

 Once you have a better idea of what you like, think of ways to copy it.
 Is there anything in your home that you already own and can use?
 Keep on the lookout when you go shopping … make a list of what you’d like to add to your room, and watch whenever you’re in a store.
 If you frequent thrift stores or garage sales, what can you find that can be transformed with a coat of paint?

 Gather whatever elements you’d like to try (this doesn’t have to happen right away … let it happen over time, if necessary) and then start transforming your home, room by room.

 You may have a clutter-free home, or all kinds of ideas you’d like to try in your home – but you simply don’t have enough money to make it all happen.

-If you’re facing financial obstacles, it’s time to get creative.
+If you’re financially strapped, it’s time to get creative.
 Make a list of what you’d like to add to your haven, and then keep an eye out.
 Over time, save some money and then keep an eye out for bargains.
 Scour sales bins.
 Search for possibilities in thrift stores.
 Stop at garage sales and estate sales.

 Keep looking for good deals, knowing that you may need to use a little creativity to transform pieces into what you’d like.
 But eventually, everything will come together.

 Piece by piece you’ll build your haven – and most likely have a story to tell about everything in your haven.
 (I think that can make rooms so much more interesting, anyway.)

 As you recognize the obstacles you face, and then figure out ways to overcome the obstacles, you’ll be on your way to creating a haven in no time!

 What obstacles do you face when trying to create a haven?